terraform-cisco-modules/terraform-intersight-easy-imm/modules/domain_profiles/README.md

-# domains - Intersight Management Mode UCS Domain Profile Deployment Module
+# Intersight Management Mode UCS Domain Profile Deployment Module

-## Use this module to create IMM Domain Profiles in Intersight
+## Use this module to create UCS Domain Profiles in Intersight

 ## Usage